aws/aws-cdk/packages/@aws-cdk/aws-lambda-event-sources/README.md

 // You still have to make sure that it is associated with your cluster as described in the documentation const secret = new Secret(this, 'Secret', { secretName: 'AmazonMSK_KafkaSecret' });

-myFunction.addEventSource(new ManagedKafkaEventSource(clusterArn, topic, secret, {
+myFunction.addEventSource(new ManagedKafkaEventSource({
+  clusterArn: clusterArn,
+  topic: topic,
+  secret: secret,
   batchSize: 100, // default
   startingPosition: lambda.StartingPosition.TRIM_HORIZON
 }));